dfilatov/jspath/readme.md

 array such that the result of performing the comparison of element and another operand is true
   * primitives to be compared as usual javascript primitives

-If both operands are strings, also available additional comparison operators:
+If both operands are strings, there're also available additional comparison operators:
 ####String comparison operators####
 <table>
   <tr>